It is characterized by an altered and speedy heart rate.

-There are several different types of procedures that can be used to diagnose tachycardias:
+Several different types of procedures can be used to diagnose tachycardias:

 When electrodes are placed on specific places on the body such as the chest, arms, and legs, a graphical representation, or trace, of the electrical activity of the heart is obtained through the EKG equipment.

-An electrocardiogram indicates the presence of arrhythmias, if there is damage to the heart caused by ischemia or lack of oxygen in the heart muscle, the occurrence of a myocardial infarction (or heart attack), a problem with the heart valves or some other type of affections in the heart.
+An electrocardiogram indicates the presence of arrhythmias if there is damage to the heart caused by ischemia or lack of oxygen in the heart muscle, the occurrence of myocardial infarction (or heart attack), or a problem with the heart valves or some other type of affection in the heart.

-The electrocardiogram machine records the electrical activity of the heart for about a minute.
+The electrocardiogram machine records the heart’s electrical activity for about a minute.
 The patient is lying down during this EKG.

-Stress test: During the test, the patient exercises by walking on a treadmill or pedaling a stationary bike while the EKG is recorded.
+Stress test: The patient exercises by walking on a treadmill or pedaling a stationary bike while the EKG is recorded during the test.
 This test assesses changes in the EKG during activities, such as exercise, that cause stress.

 Electrophysiological studies: These are a test in which a small, thin tube called a catheter is inserted into a large blood vessel in the leg or arm and from there to the heart.

 This gives the physician the ability to find the site of origin of the arrhythmia within the heart tissue, thus determining how to treat it.
-Sometimes an attempt to treat the arrhythmia can be made by ablating at the time of the study.
+Sometimes an attempt to treat the arrhythmia can be made by ablating at the study time.

-In the electrophysiological study, the electrodes are passed through the blood vessels to the heart to record the electrical signals.
+The electrodes are passed through the blood vessels to the heart to record the electrical signals in the electrophysiological study.
 This analysis creates a detailed map of the electrical circuits and detects anomalies.

-Additionally, this procedure can be used to induce arrhythmias, allowing the physician to evaluate the effectiveness of medications for treatment.
+Additionally, this procedure can induce arrhythmias, allowing the physician to evaluate the effectiveness of medications for treatment.

-Holter monitor: is a continuous recording of an electrocardiogram made over a period of 24 hours or more.
-The electrodes are attached to the patient’s chest and then connected to a small portable EKG recording equipment via cables.
+A Holter monitor is a continuous recording of an electrocardiogram made over 24 hours.
+The electrodes are attached to the patient’s chest and then connected to a miniature portable EKG recording equipment via cables.